 The weather is very unpredictable and it’s difficult to foresee.
 We recommend to always dress in layers as it is more easier to adjust to the different climates.

-The recommended remedies for altitude sickness is WATER, COCA TEA and OXYGEN, IF NEEDED.
+We recommend the following remedies for altitude sickness: WATER, COCA TEA and OXYGEN (when needed).
 Our guides are trained to treat you for altitude sickness.
 For more detailed information on altitude sickness click this link: Altitude Sickness.

 The maximum group size is 8 people.
 For this particular trek the everage size is between 2-4 people.
-Glamping Treks Peru specializes in SMALL, PRIVATE groups and provide a personalized service.
+Glamping Treks Peru specializes in SMALL, PRIVATE groups and provides a personalized service.

 The evening before you start your trek, you will be given a SMALL DUFFEL BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/14lbs.
-Your team of porters will carry your duffel bag for you, together with the food and camping gear.
-It’s important to be aware, that you will not have access to your items in the duffel bag until the end of each day, as the porters will always be ahead of the group.
-During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 liters backpack is sufficient.
+Your team of pack horses will carry your duffel bag for you, together with the food and camping gear.
+It’s important to be aware, that you will not have access to your items in the duffel bag until the end of each day, as the horses will always be ahead of the group.
+During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 25 to 30 liters backpack is sufficient.

-The Salkantay Trek is a fairly difficult and you should be well prepared and healthy prior to starting it.
-You have to be moderately fit and excerise regularly.
-In preparation: try walking 15kms/9 miles in a day or working out in the months leading up to the trek.
+The Salkantay Trek is fairly difficult and you should be well prepared and healthy prior to starting it.
+You have to be moderately fit and exercise regularly.
+In preparation: try walking 15kms/9 miles a day or working out the months leading up to the trek.
 It is also important to be well acclimatized to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3,350m/11,047ft) prior to starting the trek.

 Our Salkantay to Machu Picchu trek is unique to us and an out of the way location even during peak season, we will only occasionally encounter another group.

-In the scenario, that you are unable to finish the trek due to a health issue, Glamping Peru Treks will assist you to the nearest town for help with transportation.
+In the unlikely scenario, that you are unable to finish the trek due to a health issue, Glamping Peru Treks will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems.
-In extreme cases, a helicopter pick up can be arranged at your own expense.
+In extreme cases, we will arrange a helicopter pick up at your own expense.
 (Travel insurance is required and recommended).
 There are no refunds in the unlikely situation that you are unable to finish the trek.